Patrioter/EEG-code/README.md

-# EEG-paper-with-code
+# Some EEG paper with code
-The list of EEG paper with available code
+The list of EEG paper on healthcare with available code

 Seizure detection:
 ======